|

 Step 1: Remove the Half Wall

-open entryway staircase split level house
+Open entryway staircase after removing half wall in split level house

 Step 2: Drill Holes for the Balusters